dm3-org/dm3-spec/docs/specification/message-transport/mtp-registry.md

 * **Minimum Balance Token Address:** If the balance is not defined in Ether, the address of the token contract needs to be declared.
 If Ether is used, this fields stays empty.
 * **Encryption Algorithm:** the default encryption algorithm is **x25519-chacha20-poly1305**.
 If another encryption algorithm needs to be used (e.g., because this is needed for an ecosystem which is integrated into **dm3**), this can be requested.
 The default algorithm must be accepted, too.
 Otherwise, it might be impossible for a sender to deliver a message when it doesn't support the requested algorithm.
 This is a list of supported algorithms, sorted by importance.
 All listed algorithms must be supported by the receiver.
 The sender is free to choose but should use reveivers preferrences if supported.
+* **Not supported Messsage Types:** the receiver can inform that the client he/she uses is not supporting any of the optional message types (see [message data structure](mtp-transport.md#message_data_structure)).
+The sender must not send such messages, as the receiver will not accept those messages.

 **DEFINITION:** mutableProfileExtension